aloma-io/aloma-io/examples/sales-reasearch-agent/README.md

 ### 3. Deploy the Workflow

-Run the following command from the `Aalto Capital` folder:
+Run the following command from the `sales-reasearch-agent` folder:

 ```bash
 aloma deploy deploy.yaml